 How Long Should Your Baby Get Breastmilk?

-The main reason to pump breastmilk is so that your baby can still drink your milk while you are away.
-This allows you to get out for a few hours and run errands.
-You can actually enjoy a night out with your friends.
-Pumping also allows you to return to work and maintain breastfeeding.
-Some moms opt to exclusively pump.
-Another reason you might pump is to build up a supply of frozen milk for future use.
-It is possible to build up a supply and still be able to feed your little one breast milk once you stop breastfeeding if you have a good supply in your freezer.
+If you are breastfeeding and not incorporating formula, it can feel like you are always tethered to your baby.
+The main reason you would pump breastmilk is that your baby can still drink your breastmilk while you are away.
+This can allow you to get out for a few hours and run errands, enjoy a night out with your friends, or return to work.
+Some moms prefer to pump exclusively rather than breastfeed.
+Pumping also allows you to build up a supply of frozen milk for future use.
+It is even possible to build up a supply and still feed your baby breast milk once you stop breastfeeding.

 Getting a Pump Through Insurance